indianakernick/EnTT-Pacman/README.md

 ## Building

 The other dependencies are bundled with the project so you don't have to worry about them.
-The project can be built with CMake.
+On Windows, you'll need to specify the vcpkg toolchain file.

 ```
 git clone https://github.com/Kerndog73/EnTT-Example.git